North Carolina Furniture Appraisal Photo Checklist

 Use FAIR match when you need help deciding whether the file belongs with a North Carolina local appraiser, furniture specialist, decorative arts specialist, or broader personal property appraiser.

 How should I find a furniture appraiser in North Carolina?
-Start with the North Carolina furniture appraiser route, then compare Charlotte, Raleigh, Durham, Asheville, Greensboro, Wilmington, and statewide candidates by furniture specialty, fee disclosure, intended-use fit, inspection availability, and whether the assignment needs a local visit, a specialist, or both.
+Start with the North Carolina furniture appraiser route, then compare city and statewide candidates by furniture specialty, fee disclosure, intended-use fit, inspection availability, and whether the assignment needs a local visit, a specialist, or both.

 Should I use a Charlotte, Raleigh, Durham, Asheville, Greensboro, or Wilmington appraiser?
 Use the closest North Carolina city route when inspection logistics, estate access, large furniture, fragile handling, or stakeholder timing drives the assignment.
 Widen statewide or beyond North Carolina when attribution, maker, period, restoration, provenance, or market tier is the central risk.

 What fee questions should I ask North Carolina furniture appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, item-count-based, room-count-based, or report-preparation-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask how pricing works, what the written report includes, whether revisions or follow-up are extra, and whether the fee is non-contingent and never tied to value or sale outcome.